 What is Depth of Discharge?

+When batteries have less than 20% storage remaining, you can run out of electricity.
 That could mean no power for HVAC loads, inadequate power for large appliances, even downtime for manufacturing and shipping operations.

-High DOD can also shorten battery life.
+High DOD can also shorten battery life

-And beware companies that promise 80%+ DOD.
+Beware of companies that promise 80% - 100% DOD rates .
 This isn’t just dangerous for your system’s performance and longevity —it’s also a common sales ploy to sell you an undersized system (and make the price, for less storage, seem less overpriced).

-You need extra energy reserves, no matter which battery technology or company you select; make sure you get the system you need and deserve.
+Size batteries for no more than 50% DOD — and comparison shop based on that number.
+You need extra energy reserves, no matter which battery technology or company you select.
+Make sure you get the system you need and deserve.

-“What if my current system drops below 50% DOD often?
+What if my current system drops below 50% DOD often?

 Installing an extra battery usually helps.
 Depending on your installation, a backup generator can also ensure you have power during extended deep discharging.